-Where children have made no progress on the schools short term vii) behaviour programme, the assistant head teacher will discuss with the parents and class teacher the child's special educational needs in relation to emotional, social and behavioural needs.
+viii) Where children have made no progress on the school's short term behaviour programme, the assistant head teacher will discuss with the parents and class teacher the child's special educational needs in relation to emotional, social and behavioural needs.
 A child may not be responding to the school's support programme and school may need to investigate if the child needs additional support from an external agency.
-The year group leader and class teacher will complete a behavioural and emotional assessment with school's behaviour support manager; this will identify the specific needs of the individual child.
+The year group leader and class teacher will complete a behavioural and emotional assessment; this will identify the specific needs of the individual child.
 The specific needs and targets for the Individual One Page Profile will be shared with parents.
-The support for the pupil and how progress will be monitored will be discussed.
+The support for the pupils will be agreed and how progress will be monitored.
 The parent will be informed of a review date for the One Page Profile and will agree how they can support their child's targets at home.
 A child will be identified as having emotional and behavioural needs on the school's special educational needs register.

-6. Summary of stages towards SEND support for emotional and behavioural needs
+5. Summary of stages towards SEND support for emotional and behavioural needs

-- Pupil supported with short term behavioural programme: class teacher target card (yellow), 2 weeks - Pupil supported with short term behavioural programme: year group leader target card (green), 2 weeks - Pupil supported with short term behavioural programme: Assistant head teacher (purple), 2 weeks - Year Group Leader/class teacher and parents discuss One Page Profile for pupil and Individual Support Plan targets (ISP) - Class teacher and parents review the One Page Profile on an annual basis. - A child may have Individual Support Plan targets, these are short term targets, related to a child's behaviour needs.
+- Pupil supported with short term behavioural programme: class teacher target card (yellow) - Pupil supported with short term behavioural programme: year group leader target card (green) - Pupil supported with short term behavioural programme: Assistant head teacher (purple) - An emotional, behavioural assessment is completed by the teacher and a leader in school to further analyse behaviour and patterns of behaviour - Year Group Leader/class teacher and parents discuss One Page Profile for pupil and Individual Support Plan targets (ISP), the child is identified as having social, emotional and mental health needs and is registered as SEND Support on the school's register - Class teacher and parents review the One Page Profile on an annual basis. - A child may have Individual Support Plan targets, these are short term targets, related to a child's behaviour needs.
 Parents are invited to review their child's progress against these each term.